|

 information written specifically for patients and the public.
 Information

-may also be accessed
+may also be accessed through

-the Internet using a computer, and many libraries offer public access to
+computer, and many libraries offer public access to

 computers.